bidururkarthik/Quiz-app/README.md

 Description:

-NXTECH Quiz App is a web-based application that allows users to take a quiz on topics related to HTML, CSS, and JavaScript.
-The app features a timer, multiple-choice questions, and a scoring system.
-Users can select their answers, and the app will evaluate their performance at the end of the quiz.
+NXTECH The Quiz App is a browser-based application designed to enable users to engage in quizzes covering subjects concerning HTML, CSS, and JavaScript.
+Among its attributes are a timer, a collection of multiple-choice inquiries, and a comprehensive scoring mechanism.
+Participants have the capacity to designate their preferred choices, with the application subsequently assessing their achievements upon quiz completion.